UniMath/agda-unimath/src/species/products-dirichlet-series-species-of-types.lagda.md

-# Products of Dirichlet series of species of types in subuniverses
+# Products of Dirichlet series of species of types

 ```agda
 module species.products-dirichlet-series-species-of-types where